EOSChronicleProject/chronicle-consumer-npm/README.md

 `ackEvery` defines how frequently the process sends acknowledgements to Chronicle, in blocks.
 All blocks that have not been acknowledged are discarded by Chronicle on next restart.
-By default, Chronicle pauses sendoiong the data if 1000 bloicks have not been acknowledged.
+By default, Chronicle pauses sending the data as soon as 1000 blocks have not been acknowledged.
 It's not recommended to set `ackEvery` too low, as it adds overhead in processing.
 Values of 10 to 100 are reasonable.
 Default value is 100.
+It is also recommended to lower the default setting in Chronicle, such as `exp-ws-max-unack = 200`.

 `interactive`, if set to `true`, turns the consumer in nteractive mode.
 Correspondingly, Chronicle process should also be started in interactive mode.
 In this mode, instead of a constant stream of blo0ckchain data, the process needs to request a block range from Chronicle, by using `async requestBlocks(start, end)` method.

+`async`, if set to `true`, the emitter works in asynchronous mode (using Emittery module).

 The constructor does not start the websocket server.
 Once you subscribe to events using `on` method, you need to call the `start()`